bitburner-official/bitburner-src/markdown/bitburner.sleeve.settoperformcharity.md

 ## Sleeve.setToPerformCharity() method

-Set a sleeve to commit a charitable act.
+Set a sleeve to perform a charitable act.

 **Signature:**